Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Experiments

-Table \ref{tab:comparison} summarizes our findings on this setup.
-Whereas \texttt{FedMix} requires all experts be transmitted to each client, i.e., $M = K$, \texttt{FedJETs} allows the selection of \emph{K} experts, here $K = 2$, enabling a larger battery of experts without having to send them all.
-This not only reduces communication costs, but also ensures that the client is receiving the most pertinent information from the relevant experts.
+Tables \ref{tab:comparison}-\ref{tab:comparison2} summarize our findings on this setup.
+Whereas \texttt{FedMix} requires all experts to be transmitted to each client, i.e., $M = K$, \texttt{DDOME} allows the selection of \emph{K} experts, here $K = 2$, without the need to send them all.
+This reduces communication costs and ensures the client receives the most pertinent information from the relevant experts.

-In terms of baselines, we observe that both datasets behave differently.
+In terms of baselines, we observe that for the CIFAR datasets both behave differently.
 We attribute this gap to the number of classes each client holds.
 In the CIFAR10 scenario, each client has fewer classes, which can amplify the model drift problem in all baselines.
-Furthermore, \texttt{FedAvg}'s performance deteriorates sharply, when we test it on the new CIFAR10 clients that were not used for training, due to the heterogeneous data distribution during training and then in testing phase.
+Furthermore, \texttt{FedAvg}'s performance deteriorates sharply when we test it on the new CIFAR10 clients that were not used for training due to the heterogeneous data distribution during training and then in the testing phase.
 Similarly, \texttt{Average Ensembles} faces a performance ceiling, as the ensembles inherit the limitations of the \texttt{FedAvg} aggregation method.
-On the other hand, \texttt{FedProx} is able to surpass the initial performance of the common expert for the CIFAR100 scenario, but degrades quickly when using few labels per client as in the CIFAR10 setup.
+On the other hand, \texttt{FedProx} can surpass the initial performance of the common expert for the CIFAR100 scenario but degrades quickly when using few labels per client, as in the CIFAR10 setup.
 To the best of our ability, we attempted multiple hyperparameter settings for \texttt{Scaffold}, yet we were unable to produce a useful model under this distribution; it became unstable during training (10\% for CIFAR10 / <5\% for CIFAR100).
-Further comparison against domain adaptation methods, as in \texttt{FedADG} \cite{zhang2023federated} and \texttt{FedSR} \cite{NEURIPS2022_fd946a6c}, is shown in Appendix \ref{sec:domain_generalization}; for the cases we consider, we observe that current implementations are bound to having a small number of clients in order to perform competitively.
+Further comparison against domain adaptation methods, as in \texttt{FedADG} \cite{zhang2023federated} and \texttt{FedSR} \cite{NEURIPS2022_fd946a6c}, is shown in Appendix \ref{sec:domain_generalization}; for the cases we consider, we observe that current implementations are bound to having a small number of clients to perform competitively.
+These trends are not limited to vision tasks.

+On the Yahoo!
+Answers dataset (Table \ref{tab:comparison3}), we observe a similar pattern.
+All baselines struggle to consistently outperform the pretrained common expert, with \texttt{FedAvg} again showing limited generalization.
+However, unlike CIFAR10, the severity of model drift is reduced—likely due to clients having access to more diverse text samples per class.
+Despite this, the limitations \texttt{FedAvg} and \texttt{Average Ensembles} persist.
+As in CIFAR100, \texttt{FedProx} slightly outperforms the common expert in one configuration, but fails to do so consistently.